Tasting Wine: The Look

 Rich Golds

-Whites with more sweetness and age are a deep, rich yellow.
+Whites with more sweetness or age are a deep, rich yellow.

 Pink and Salmon

-• Rosé wines — Grenache, Syrah, and Pinot Noir
+- Rosé wines — Grenache, Syrah, Pinot Noir, Cabernet Sauvignon

 Ruby to Garnet